chriswang27/MyStudyNotes/System Design/ML Design/notes/Machine Learning System Design Interview.md

 The goal is to recommend a new video to user A.

-1. Find a similar user to AA based on their previous interactions; say user BB
+1. Find a similar user to A based on their previous interactions; say user B
-2. Find a video that user B engaged with but which user A has not seen yet; say video ZZ
+2. Find a video that user B engaged with but which user A has not seen yet; say video Z
-3. Recommend video ZZ to user AA
+3. Recommend video Z to user A

 **Pros:**